A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Twist Defects of the Majorana Surface Code

 Twists in the MSC differ from those in bosonic models in an important way: they can be further subdivided into ``bosonic" and ``fermionic" types of twist.
 These differ by a single MZM.
+However, rather than an extra MZM simply furnishing the twists, as might be expected, in Figure~\ref{fig:Twists_and_Corners} we show that in fact the result can be a \emph{logical} MZM located at the twist (cf. Section~\ref{subsec:MFCs}).
 In Figure~\ref{subfig:Z2_Z3_Twists_bosonic} we provide a lattice realization of bosonic $Z_2$ and $Z_3$ twists and the domain walls connecting them, while in Figure~\ref{subfig:Z2_Z3_Twists_fermionic} we show $Z_2$ and $Z_3$ fermionic twists.
 In the latter, the lattice contains pentagonal holes.
 The (Hermitian) product of all Majorana operators around the boundary of this hole is a fermion-parity-odd operator that, by Equation~\eqref{eqn:MajModeCommutation}, commutes with all plaquette operators.
 These operators cannot be included in the stabilizer group, owing to their odd fermion parity.
-Instead they are logical MZMs (cf. Section~\ref{subsec:MFCs}).
+Instead they are logical MZMs.
 They generalize the key features of MZMs, including their commutation with the Hamiltonian.
+We discuss these logical MZMs appearing at fermionic twists below, in Section~\ref{subsec:LogMZM_fermion_twist}.

 A domain wall lying along a boundary can change the color of that boundary, since it alters the color of anyons condensing there.
 Thus, there is an association between twists and corners, or interfaces between boundaries of different types (see Appendix~\ref{app:Twists_Corners})~\cite{BBrown_Twists_CC}.
-In Figure~\ref{fig:Patch}, we have indicated the corners between $R$ and $G$ boundaries in the MSC using pink dots.
+In Figure~\ref{fig:Patch}, we have indicated the corners between $\textsf{R}$ and $\mathsf{G}$ boundaries in the MSC using pink dots.
 When such corners are fermionic, they host an MZM (see Figure~~\ref{subfig:Ferm_Corners_a}).

 Twists can also be fused or split.
 For example, a $Z_3$ twist can be split into two $Z_2$ twists of different sub-types; this follows from $S_3$ being generated by transpositions (i.e., $Z_2$ operations)~\cite{rotman2000first}.
 However, the splitting or fusion of twists must preserve their overall fermionic or bosonic character: it cannot change the number of logical MZMs (mod 2).
 When a fermionic corner is split, logical MZMs appear, associated with boundaries of odd-length (see Figure~~\ref{subfig:Ferm_Corners_b}).
 Appendix~\ref{app:Twists_fusion} has further twist fusion details and examples.